-When you are involved in a legal dispute, your case depends upon the evidence that can man kneeling and looking at a building foundationeither back up or dispute your defense.
+When you are involved in a legal dispute, your case depends upon the evidence that can either back up or dispute your defense.
 Spoilage of evidence can destroy a construction defect claim.

 If you are a homeowner who claims that your contractor has screwed up the job, you have several recourses.
 You can discuss the problem with the contractor and request that the issue be resolved to your satisfaction.
 Or you can take the claim to court.
 In either case, you need to prove that there is an actual problem or that negligence took place, resulting in the construction defect.